Highlights

 2006

 On the serious side, we had a closer look at Elvis' pivotal year, 50 years ago, from the drama behind his first album through to how his voice developed.
-On the lighter side we've had some real fun and games with our rip-roaring Elvis Amazing Race, brilliantly planned and organised by our indomitable, x-generational vice-pres.
+On the lighter side we've had some real fun and games with our rip-roaring Elvis Amazing Race, brilliantly designed and organised by our indomitable, x-generational vice-pres.

 2005